Why be a guitar player?- from an aspiring musician

 From a listener’s perspective

-Music fills so many needs in our society.
+Music fills many needs in our society.
 It enhances the experience of watching a movie, helps people find love in a bar or dance club and removes the silence from the air in our home.
 It fills our car with sound so we can jam, sing along or reminisce.
 You get the picture.

 From a mainstream musicians’ perspective